iqbalamo93/GLM/README.md

 * Bounded by 0 and ∞
 * Events are random and Independent

-`The number of events occurring in a time interval (read them as average)is modeled by a Poisson distribution, and the time between the occurrence of each event follows an exponential distribution`
+`The number of events occurring in a given unit interval of time (read λ as average) is modeled by a Poisson distribution, and the time between the occurrence of each event follows an exponential distribution`

 Assumptions: